Jetboil Minimo Review

-The Jetboil MiniMo weighs in at 14.6 oz (415 g) which makes it lighter than many integrated models, but heavier than ultralight systems which make use of a simple folding regulator.
+The Jetboil MiniMo system weight comes in at 14.6 oz (415 g) which makes it lighter than many other integrated stoves, but heavier than ultralight systems which make use of a simple folding regulator.
 This happy medium means that it is more stable and user-friendly than its lighter competitors.

-The MiniMo packs down to 5” x 6” (127 mm x 152 mm) which is a convenient pack size, and all of the components will fit inside of the cooking vessel for ease of travel.
-The plastic cup attaches to the bottom of the cooking vessel and protects the FluxRing cooking element.
-A small cloth bag is included for the regulator that serves to protect the non-stick surface of the cooking vessel from scratches and keeps clanking to a minimum.
+The MiniMo packs down to a convenient pack size of 5” x 6” (127 mm x 152 mm) and all of the components fit inside the cooking vessel for ease of travel.
+The plastic measuring cup attaches to the bottom of the device and protects the FluxRing element.
+A small cloth bag is included for the regulator that protects the non-stick surface of the cooking cup from scratches and also keeps clanking to a minimum.
 A 100g canister will fit inside the cup along with the stand and regulator.

 Since you’re unlikely to find an ideal flat surface to cook on while camping, it’s important to have a product that performs well while at a slight tilt or on uneven ground.
-The MiniMo has several features that make it more stable than other stoves under these less than perfect conditions.
+The MiniMo has several features that make it more stable than other stoves under less-than-perfect conditions.
 Like other integrated canister stoves, the canister and cooking vessel form one unit during use.
-This keeps the cooking vessel from sliding off of the flame, but also creates a tall and narrow structure which can be unstable and may be easier to tip over.
-Because the MiniMo is shorter and wider than other Jetboil models, it is sturdier than some of the other Jetboil products.
+This keeps the cooking vessel from sliding off of the burner head, but also creates a tall and narrow structure that can be unstable and easier to tip over.
+Because the MiniMo has a shorter pot and is wider than other Jetboil models, it is sturdier and more stable than most.

-You can use the MiniMo with only a canister beneath it, but for more peace of mind, the three-pronged canister stand included with the unit can be used to make this product much sturdier.
-It has notches that allow it to fit with several sizes of fuel canister so that you can use it with Jetboil JetPower or other brands of isobutane canisters.
+The MiniMo can be used with only a canister beneath it, but for greater peace of mind, there is an included three-pronged canister stabilizer that can be used to make the product much sturdier.
+The stabilizer has notches that allow it to fit with several sizes of fuel canister so can be used with Jetboil JetPower or with other brands of isobutane canister.